jth-computing/tmuk-demo/README.md

 This is the README file for the demo project in the lecture.

+This program reads a number from the keyboard and prints its reverse.

 This file is written in Markdown format.

 ## Compiling and Running